Leicester: Coronavirus

 The COVID-19 pandemic has brought many social and economic challenges across the country and across the world.
 Leicester has been particularly badly affected in the United Kingdom; from July 2020 during the imposition of the first local lockdown which saw all non-essential retail closed again and businesses such as public houses, restaurants and hairdressers unable to reopen.
 Businesses such as these in areas such as Glenfield and that part of Braunstone Town which outside of the formal city council area, have since been allowed to reopen following a more tightly defined lockdown area from 18 July 2020.

+City boundary expansion

+In July 2026, the government approved plans for a large expansion of Leicester's city boundaries to include Great Glen, Oadby, Wigston, Blaby, Enderby, Braunstone Town, Glenfield, Anstey, Birstall and Syston.
+This will see the city's population increase from around 372,000 to around 623,000.
+The changes are controversial, and are planned to be implemented in April 2028.

 Geography

 The Office for National Statistics has defined a Leicester Urban Area (LUA); broadly the immediate Leicester conurbation, although without administrative status.
 The LUA contains the unitary authority area and several towns, villages and suburbs outside the city's administrative boundaries.